5 Steps to design a lighting concept for retail stores

 Retail stores and their employees can advise customers, assist them and answer any questions that they may have.
 This helps to improve the consumer experience.

-Lighting solutions is Mondolux’s core service, but our client engagement and desire to understand your business sets us apart.
+Providing commercial lighting solutions is Aglo’s core service, but our client engagement and desire to understand your business sets us apart.
 Taking time to learn about your brand identity, products and store layout ensures we can create a lighting solution focused on your core service; to make money.

 Article written by Nari Lee | Aglo Systems Lighting Design Manager